AgentToolkit/altk-boost/altk/pre_tool/sparc/README.md

     # Example: Function selection misalignment
     conversation = [
-        HumanMessage("What's the weather in New York?"),
-        AIMessage("I'll check the weather for you.")
+        {"role": "user", "content": "What's the weather in New York?"}, {"role": "assistant", "content": "I'll check the weather for you."}
     ]

     tool_call = {